Daiz/typescript-webapp-template/README.md

 ### Automatic vendor bundling support

-[AutoDllPlugin](https://github.com/asfktz/autodll-webpack-plugin) is a wonderful tool for improving build times and separating dependencies into its own vendor bundle, but the canonic version of the plugin does not support Webpack 4 right now.
-However, it will be included once support is in.
+[AutoDllPlugin](https://github.com/asfktz/autodll-webpack-plugin) is a wonderful tool for improving build times and separating dependencies into its own vendor bundle.
+Recommended if you include heavier production dependencies that will rarely update.
+Webpack 5 should eventually come with similar caching out of the box.

 ### External CSS loaders